-Baba ganoush, a creamy, silky, garlicky eggplant dip, is one of our favorite dishes.
+Baba ganoush, a smokey, garlicky eggplant dip, is one of our favorite dishes.
 Although it seems difficult to make, it’s actually really simple.

 The main ingredient in Baba ganoush is eggplant.
 For a nice smokey flavor, you want to it really cooked on the inside and charred on the outside.
 You can do this on out outdoor grill if you have one, but on busy weeknights I prefer to cook it in the oven under the broiler.
 John’s family is Lebanese and I learned this technique from his aunts.